Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Funding Risk and Liquidity Policies

 In this paper we stay as general as possible and therefore assume the micro view, namely case (A) in Section \ref{sec:liquidity} above.
 Of course it is enough to collapse our funding variables to common values to obtain any of the large-pool approaches (B) or (C).
 By the previous examples we understand that a sensible choice for funding and investing costs could be given by

 whatever the definition of funding and investing rates may be.

-This leads to the following \begin{theorem}{\bf (Consistent Arbitrage-Free Pricing in presence of Credit, Debit, Funding and Margining costs and adjustments).} The arbitrage-free Collateralized Credit-Debit-Funding Adjusted (CFBVA) price ${\bar V}_t(C,F)$, inclusive of funding and investing costs, can be written in the following form:
+This leads to the following \begin{theorem}{\bf (Consistent Arbitrage-Free Pricing in presence of Credit, Debit, Funding and Margining costs and adjustments).} The arbitrage-free Collateral and Funding inclusive (Credit-Debit-) Bilateral Valuation Adjusted (CFBVA) price ${\bar V}_t(C,F)$, inclusive of funding and investing costs, can be written in the following form:

 where $\varphi(t,T\wedge\tau;F)$ has been defined in equation \eqref{eq:fundinggeneral} and the remaining terms have been defined in Section \ref{sec:ISDA}. \end{theorem}